kubernetes-monitoring/kubernetes-mixin/README.md

 ### Adding custom annotations to alerts

-Create a new file like: my_custom_mixin.libsonnet with the following:
+Create a new file: my_custom_mixin.libsonnet with the following:

 ```
 local utils = import 'lib/utils.libsonnet';